BeeStation/BeeStation-Hornet/code/modules/multiz/zmimic/documentation.md

     -   bitfield
         -   Z_MIMIC_BELOW: Should this turf mimic the below turf?
         -   Z_MIMIC_OVERWRITE: If this turf is mimicking, overwrite its appearance instead of using a mimic object.
 This is faster, but means the turf cannot have its own appearance.
-        -   Z_MIMIC_NO_AO: Bypass turf AO and only apply Z-AO.
-You probably want this on visually-empty z-turfs (like openspace).
         -   Z_MIMIC_NO_OCCLUDE: If we're a non-OVERWRITE z-turf, allow clickthrough of this turf.
+OVERWRITE turfs will have clickthrough by default.
         -   Z_MIMIC_BASETURF: Fake-copy baseturf instead of below turf.
 -   atom/movable/z_flags
     -   bitfield